Seryusjj/Chip8Flutter/README.md

 # Chip 8 emulator

-Chip 8 emulator written with flutter, no extensions were implemented, this is still a work in progress

-## Getting Started
-Chi8 emulator implemented following the specification from http://devernay.free.fr/hacks/chip8/C8TECH10.HTM
+Chip 8 emulator written with flutter following the specification from http://devernay.free.fr/hacks/chip8/C8TECH10.HTM

+No sound or super chip instructions will be implemented, cpu fixed at 800Hz

 Take a look at the current aspect: